Brand

 Why B2B SaaS brands sound identical

 The homogeneity isn't accidental.
-It's the result of three forces converging: committee-driven copywriting that sands down all edges, a belief that 'professional' means 'neutral', and cargo-culting from successful companies whose messaging worked in a different category at a different time.
-When nobody in the room owns brand voice as a strategic asset, the path of least resistance is the industry average.
-And the industry average is forgettable.
+It's the result of three forces converging: committee-driven copywriting that sands down every edge, a belief that 'professional' means 'neutral', and cargo-culting from successful companies whose messaging worked in a different category at a different time.
+When nobody in the room owns brand voice as a strategic asset, the path of least resistance is the industry average — and the industry average is forgettable by definition.

 What a distinctive brand voice actually requires

-A distinctive brand voice starts with a clear point of view — a position on how your category works, what's broken about it, and what you believe the right approach looks like.
-This is what Drift did with conversational marketing, what Notion did with the all-in-one workspace category, what Superhuman did with email.
-They didn't just describe features; they argued for a different way of working.
+It starts with a point of view — a position on how your category works, what's broken about it, and what the right approach looks like.
+This is what Drift did with conversational marketing, what Notion did with the all-in-one workspace, what Superhuman did with email.
+They didn't describe features; they argued for a different way of working.
 That argument was the brand.
-The voice was how they made that argument.
+The voice was how they made it.

 • A clear enemy: what flawed approach does your product replace?

-• A specific buyer: whose frustration do you articulate better than they can themselves?
+• A specific buyer: whose frustration do you articulate better than they can?

-• A distinct register: formal or conversational?
-Provocative or measured?
-Choose.
+• A distinct register: formal or conversational, provocative or measured — choose one

-• Recurring language: the specific phrases, metaphors, and terms you own in your category
+• Recurring language: the phrases and metaphors you own in your category

 The practical brand voice audit

-Start by collecting the last 20 pieces of content your team has published — website copy, emails, LinkedIn posts, sales decks.
+Collect the last twenty pieces of content your team published — website copy, emails, LinkedIn posts, sales decks.
 Strip the company name and logo.
 Could this be from any of your five closest competitors?
-If yes, you don't have a distinctive brand voice — you have an industry voice.
-The next step is identifying the moments where your voice has been most distinctive, most human, most specific.
-Those moments are your signal.
+If yes, you don't have a distinctive brand voice; you have an industry voice.
+Then find the moments where your voice was most distinctive, most human, most specific.
+Those are your signal.
 Build toward them.

 Brand voice and conversion

-There's a common misconception that distinctive brand voice is a brand-building luxury that companies only afford after product-market fit.
-The data I see across client work suggests the opposite: companies with a clear, specific, opinionated brand voice consistently report shorter sales cycles and higher win rates — because buyers self-select and arrive with stronger conviction.
+There's a common assumption that distinctive voice is a luxury you afford after product-market fit.
+What I see across client work suggests the opposite.
+The companies with a clear, opinionated voice consistently report shorter sales cycles and higher win rates — because buyers self-select and arrive with stronger conviction.
 When your messaging is specific enough to repel the wrong buyers, it becomes magnetic to the right ones.

-Building a distinctive brand voice is not a rebrand project.
+Building a distinctive brand voice isn't a rebrand project.
 It doesn't require a new website or a new logo.
-It requires a decision: to have a genuine point of view and to express it consistently.
-That decision is available to any SaaS team at any stage.
-The ones who make it early tend to find that everything downstream — positioning, content, sales conversations — gets sharper as a result.
+It requires a decision: to have a genuine point of view and express it consistently.
+That decision is available at any stage, and the teams who make it early find everything downstream gets sharper as a result.

 Want to apply this to your business?